python4astronomers/python4astronomers/source/files/binaryfiles.rst

 Pyfits - Reading and writing fits files
 =======================================

-`PyFITS <http://packages.python.org/pyfits/>`_  is a python module developed at STScI to read and write all types of fits files.
-The pdf version of the `manual <http://stsdas.stsci.edu/download/docs/The_PyFITS_Handbook.pdf>`_ is several hundert pages long, but the `tutorial <http://packages.python.org/pyfits/users_guide/users_tutorial.html>`_ just goes through the basics.
+`PyFITS <http://packages.python.org/pyfits/>`_  is a Python module developed at STScI to read and write all types of fits files.
+The full html manual is available `here <http://stsdas.stsci.edu/download/docs/pyfits/header-refactoring/#>`_.
+The pdf version of the `manual <http://stsdas.stsci.edu/download/docs/The_PyFITS_Handbook.pdf>`_ is more than hundred pages long.

 .. admonition:: External resource!